electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 }
 ```

-Then, install the `electron` package into your app's `devDependencies`.
+Then, install Electron into your app's dev dependencies.

 ```sh npm2yarn
 npm install --save-dev electron